gphotosuploader/gphotos-uploader-cli/docs/configuration.md

 excludePatterns: [ "**/ScreenShot*" ]
 ```

-Another example excluding an specific directory (and folders inside it):
+Another example excluding a specific directory (and folders inside it):
 ```
 includePatterns: [ "_ALL_FILES_" ]
 excludePatterns: [ "**/Temp/**" ]